JYKlabs/JYKlabs/README.md

 ## Education

 B.S. in Physics, Yonsei University (2015–2023) \
-M.A. in New Media Music, Sangmyung University (2023-currently in the 4th semester)
+M.A. in New Media Music, Sangmyung University (2023-2025)

 ## Professional Experience